-There is the famous saying “nothing in life is as sure as death and taxes”.
-Usually when it comes to selling deceased estates then taxes are sure to follow – especially when the estate value is in excess of £325,000.
+You may have heard the famous saying “nothing in life is as sure as death and taxes”.
+Usually when it comes to selling deceased estates, then, taxes are sure to follow – especially when the estate value is in excess of £325,000

 Inheritance tax (IHT) is a tax on money or possessions you leave behind when you die, and on some gifts you make during your lifetime.
 However, a certain amount can be passed on tax-free, which we call the ‘tax-free allowance‘.
 This is also known as the ‘nil rate band‘.